theory/justatheory/content/post/postgres/mini-summit-five.md

     the same version of Postgres on two different versions of Ubuntu, Right?
     Am I missing something?
 It is not an extension that runs everywhere.

-*   Yurri: No, you still have to build against the set of attributes that constitute your target, whether that's architecture, operating system, flavor.
+*   Yurii: No, you still have to build against the set of attributes that constitute your target, whether that's architecture, operating system, flavor.
 It's not yet something you can build and just have one binary.
 I would love to have that, actually!
 I've been pondering a lot about this.